Creative activities for kids who have to fidget, move and stay active!

 In the upper elementary and middle school classes, many of their teachers would read aloud while their kids were working on projects or homework.

 Lots of parents worry about the fact that their kids just can't sit still.

 But guess what -- this is totally NORMAL!

 As a whole, our society asks that children sit still too much of the day.
 Kids are made to move -- and if you think about it, most of us as adults don't like sitting for long periods of time either ;)

-So back to reading time -- how do you incorporate reading time with active kids?
+So how do you incorporate reading time with active kids?